velopack/velopack/docs/signing.md

 **Disclaimer: This is by no means a recommendation or advice for any particular code-signing certificate issuer, but instead is general guidance for the process one might follow to purchase a certificate.**

 ### Signing via `signtool.exe`
-usually signing is accomplished via `signtool.exe`.
-If you already use this tool to sign your application, you can just lift your sign parameters straight to Velopack.
+Usually signing is accomplished via `signtool.exe`.
+If you already use this tool to sign your application, you can just pass your sign parameters straight to Velopack (minus the 'sign' command).

 For example, if your signing command before was:
 ```cmd